ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## TLS Exporter Labels {#ssec-iana-tls-esporter-label-registry}

-IANA is asked to register the following entry in the "TLS Exporter Labels" registry defined in {{Section 6 of RFC5705}} and updated in {{Section 12 of RFC8447}}.
+IANA is asked to register the following entry in the "TLS Exporter Labels" registry {{TLS.Exporter.Labels}} within the "Transport Layer Security (TLS) Parameters" registry group, which is defined in {{Section 6 of RFC5705}} and updated in {{Section 12 of RFC8447}}.

 * Value: EXPORTER-ACE-Pop-Input-coap-group-oscore-app
 * DTLS-OK: Y